DomenicP/git-workshop/_posts/2022-09-07-01-gitting-started.md

 * How to add a remote to a local repo
 * How to push a branch and create an upstream (tracking) reference
 * How to unstage changes
+* How to convince Git to track an "empty" folder